deciduously/music/post.md

 }
 ```

 Anything in this file marked `#[test]` will run as a test.
-Give it a go with `cargo test` - the first build will take the longest:
+This file is only compiled and run when you run `cargo test`.
+Try it now - the first build will take the longest:

 ```txt
 $ cargo test